JvanKatwijk/qt-dab/README.md

 ![7.3](/res/read_me/qt-dab-7.3-b.png?raw=true)

 The **main window** is visible as long as the program runs.
 The two pictures show the main window with and without the technical window visible.
-The icon left of the service name (Here **NPO Klassiek**) controls the visibility of the frame containing the tech window data.
+The icon left of the service name (Here **Radio Poland**) controls the visibility of the frame containing the tech window data.

 The left (almost) half is mainly reserved for selecting channel and service.
     * the top line, displaying the ensemble name implements as clickable item as well